Cost of LivingUpdated May 2026

 Share:XFLRWE

 Cheyenne, WY is smaller city where a state-capital economy where government employment provides a stable floor beneath private-sector volatility.
-That economic DNA directly affects what you'll pay for cost of living, which costs a bit more than the US norm, running about 12% above average.
+That economic DNA directly affects what you'll pay for cost of living, which runs slightly cheaper here than in the typical American city — about 9% below average.
 With a median household income of $59K and a local market shaped by a labor market where supply roughly matches demand, keeping service prices near national benchmarks, the pricing picture here is more nuanced than a single number suggests.

 Typical Cost Range in Cheyenne